josephrooks/8bit-config/README.md

   water-animals: 5
   ambient: 3
 ```
-The only ones that will matter to most people are ```monsters```, and ```water animals``` for people with squid farms.
+The only ones that will matter to most people are ```monsters```, and maybe ```water-animals``` for people with squid farms.

 In Vanilla, the hostile mob cap raises by about 70 for every player online, but Mojang's method doesn't guarantee even distribution of them.
 If two players are online and one is flying high or in a well-lit area, the other might get all 140 mobs concentrated around them.
 While great for hostile mob farms, it's not great for other gameplay or for performance.

 #### Spawn Frequency
 tl;dr: How often mobs spawn.
 Slightly more spaced out.
 Minimal effect on gameplay.